-Let’s look at several ideas to draw parents, kids, and new families to your church.
+With that in mind, let’s take a look at 8 practical strategies for family outreach and how to draw parents, kids, and new families to your church!

-Reaching parents should be the first priority in bringing younger generations into your church community.
+Reaching parents should be the first priority in family ministry to bring younger generations into your church community.
 You need to get them through the doors and show them that coming back is worth the effort it takes to get their kids to church each week.
 From creating an inviting environment to providing spiritual and social support, you'll learn how to set the stage for a positive experience.

 1. Provide a great first impression

-From the moment parents drive onto your church property, they should feel embraced by a friendly and inviting atmosphere.
-Designated parking spots for first-time guests, expectant parents, and families with young children can help with this.
+From the moment a family goes to church for the first time, they should feel embraced by a friendly and inviting atmosphere.
+Clearly designated parking spots for first-time guests, expectant parents, and families with young children can help make a welcoming first impression.

 2. Make a habit of welcoming families

-Consistent and heartfelt welcomes are key to making parents feel valued at your church.
+Consistent and heartfelt personal welcomes are key to making parents feel valued at your church.
 To attract and retain families, welcome parents each Sunday with warm smiles from the moment they arrive.
+As parents enter your church, greeters should welcome them and be ready to assist or answer questions during all service times.
 At child check-in stations, greet parents personally and offer assistance.

-Encourage church leadership to emphasize the importance of family from the pulpit.
+Encourage your church leadership to emphasize the importance of family at church from the pulpit.
 Then, after the church service, express appreciation with personalized text messages or emails.
-These acts help increase the likelihood that parents will return for future events.
+These small touches make it much more likely that a family going to church will return the following week.

 3. Embrace technology